 This content is for informational and educational purposes only.
 Always consult a qualified healthcare provider.

 Stress is something everyone experiences, but many people don’t know how deeply it affects the body.
-It can harm your mental health, skin, immunity, and almost every major system.
-Stress is normal, but it shouldn’t become your everyday state.
+It can harm your mental health, skin, immune system, digestive system, hormones, and almost every major system, often all at the same time.
+Stress is normal, it even can be helpful, as it can sharpen your focus and gives you energy to respond to a challenge.
+The problem is when stress becomes constant, and the hormones it triggers never fully switch off.

 Understanding how it affects you makes it easier to control.